How to Pay for College on Your Own

 These are all questions to ask yourself and consider when figuring out the total amount of money that you still have to come up with.

-And I promise, this is easy to do.
-I know that it all sounds like A LOT of work to figure out, but once you get into you’ll see that when you have the numbers it’s simple.
+And I promise this is easy to do.
+I know that it all sounds like A LOT of work to figure out, but once you have the numbers, you’ll see it’s simple.

 You only have to do this once and then it’s done.